willhaben/willtest/README.md

 ## Contribution
 Willhaben accepts pull requests or other type of feedback.
 We do our best to reply in a short period of time.

-## Stability
-Willhaben uses these classes intern to run selenium tests.
-However please consider the current state as BETA.

 ## License
 MIT, Copyright (c) 2017 willhaben internet service GmbH & Co KG